tillschander/postcss-prefix-all-rules/README.md

 # PostCSS Prefix All Rules

-[PostCSS] plugin to prepend a selector in front of all your rules..
+[PostCSS] plugin to prepend a selector in front of all your rules.

 [PostCSS]: https://github.com/postcss/postcss